options1k/options1k/content/blog/trades/20230416 - weekly trades.md

   **Notes**:<br />
     Undisciplined entry.
 I tried opening a position the week before, but my order didn't get filled -- probably limit price was too high.
 I was annoyed, so chased the trade into this week.
 Entered the trade even though it was no longer optimal based on stochastics and price level.

     GLD is currently near an all time high, so was thinking there would be a pullback.
 But, it is also in a strong uptrend, seems to be holding the 20-period MA.
+We'll see what happens

 ### 2. **ETSY** (*BPS*)
   - Opened: 04/12/2023